Stories of the Anishinaabe, Treaties & Nations

 Living with knowledge about the Treaties is more beneficial than not knowing them at all.
 One of the first steps toward healing is to learn about previous generations, and generations to come.

-by Winona LaDuke, a renowned writer and economist on Minnesota’s White Earth Reservation and tribal member.
+by Winona LaDuke, writer, economist, and tribal member on Minnesota’s White Earth Reservation.

-She also is co-curator of the Giiwedinong Museum.
+Winona is also founder and co-curator of the Giiwedinong Museum.

 HISTORY & TREATIES